polyswarm/autopsy-module/DEV.md

 Autopsy uses Java 8, so get the Windows x64 JDK.

+You must create an Oracle account to get access to Java 8 JDk.
+While some pages indicate it may cost money to access older JDK downloads, but Java 8 is free.

 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Install Autopsy

 Since we are only building a module, we do not need to compile/build the autopsy/tsk source.
 We can simply install the latest version of Autopsy and use the Platform that it comes with.
-I've been using Autopsy 4.8.0 64bit for windows.
+I've been using Autopsy 4.15.0 64bit for windows.
 I installed it with the .msi.
 If you want any of the Autopsy source code for easy browsing in NetBeans, then you can also grab the .zip.

 Let it install into the default path.